 In January 2017, the FASB issued ASU 2017-04, "Intangibles - Goodwill and Other, Simplifying the Test for Goodwill Impairment," which simplifies the subsequent measurement of goodwill.
 The Company is no longer required to perform its Step 2 goodwill impairment test; instead, the Company should perform its annual or interim goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
 The ASU is effective for fiscal years beginning after December 15, 2019 and early adoption is permitted.
 The Company will not early adopt this ASU.
-The Company is currently evaluating the impact, if any, of the ASU on the Company; the adoption of the ASU is not currently expected to have a material impact on the Company's consolidated statement of financial condition.
+The Company evaluated the ASU and determined that the adoption of the ASU will not have a material impact on its consolidated statement of financial condition.

 In August 2018, the FASB issued ASU 2018-13, "Fair Value Measurement - Disclosure Framework - Changes to the Disclosure Requirements for the Fair Value Measurement," which modifies the disclosure requirements related to fair value measurement.
 The ASU is effective for fiscal years and interim periods beginning after December 15, 2019 and early adoption is permitted.
 The Company will not early adopt this ASU.
-The Company is currently evaluating the impact, if any, of the ASU on the Company's disclosure.
+The Company evaluated the ASU and determined that the adoption of the ASU will not have any impact on its disclosure.